Artin L-function: Functional equation

 with a certain complex number W(ρ) of absolute value 1.
 It is the Artin root number.
 It has been studied deeply with respect to two types of properties.
 Firstly Robert Langlands and Pierre Deligne established a factorisation into Langlands–Deligne local constants; this is significant in relation to conjectural relationships to automorphic representations.
 Also the case of ρ and ρ* being equivalent representations is exactly the one in which the functional equation has the same L-function on each side.
 It is, algebraically speaking, the case when ρ is a real representation or quaternionic representation.
 The Artin root number is, then, either +1 or −1.
 The question of which sign occurs is linked to Galois module theory.

 The Artin conjecture

-The Artin conjecture on Artin L-functions states that the Artin L-function $L(\rho,s)$ of a non-trivial irreducible representation ρ is analytic in the whole complex plane.
+The Artin conjecture on Artin L-functions (also known as Artin's holomorphy conjecture) states that the Artin L-function $L(\rho,s)$ of a non-trivial irreducible representation ρ is analytic in the whole complex plane.